-The Tower Of God Season 2 release date on Crunchyroll is “coming soon” according to the official Twitter.
+The Tower Of God Season 2 release date on Crunchyroll is confirmed for July 2024, the Summer 2024 anime season.

 “It seems like season 1 of the animation just came out yesterday, but now I’ll have a chance to see all of you again through season 2!
 I’m so grateful to all of the anime production staff as well as the readers, and I can’t wait to see how season 2 turns out.
 Thank you as always for all your support!” wrote SIU, author of Tower of God.

 The announcement of the anime production was made during Crunchyroll Expo 2022 on August 6, 2022.
 At the time, Crunchyroll stated that the anime sequel was “coming soon”.